intrinio/javascript-sdk/docs/SecurityApi.md

 var security_api = new intrinio.SecurityApi();

-var identifier = "identifier_example"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)
+var identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)

-var tag = "tag_example"; // String | An Intrinio data tag ID or code-name
+var tag = "volume"; // String | An Intrinio data tag ID or code-name

 var opts = {
-  'type': "type_example", // String | Filter by type, when applicable 'startDate': new Date("2013-10-20"), // Date | Get historical data on or after this date 'endDate': new Date("2013-10-20"), // Date | Get historical date on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': "nextPage_example" // String | Gets the next page of data from a previous API call };
+  'type': "", // String | Filter by type, when applicable 'startDate': new Date(""), // Date | Get historical data on or after this date 'endDate': new Date(""), // Date | Get historical date on or before this date 'sortOrder': "desc", // String | Sort by date `asc` or `desc` 'nextPage': "" // String | Gets the next page of data from a previous API call };

 security_api.getSecurityHistoricalData(identifier, tag, opts).then(function(data) {